srid/srid/free/Belief/Believing in itself.md

 >
 > RICHARD: Speaking personally, I cannot believe anything.
 The ability to [[Belief|believe]] – **believing in itself** – has vanished out of me.
 Which brings this discussion back to the believing activity of thought and feelings.
 You are asking, in effect: Is there some real ‘me’ to experience?
 Am ‘I’ real?
 >
 > When one observes oneself in action, ‘I’ seem to be real – very real at times – but am ‘I’ actual?
 No?
 Then why do ‘I’ appear to be real?
-Is it the activity of believing?
-The action of believing is to emotionally imagine something to be real that is not actual.
+Is it the activity of believing? ==The action of believing is to emotionally imagine something to be real that is not actual.==

 ---